sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - Why we do this lab before we write complete code
    - deloyment is hard, we want minimum complication
    - get deployment process taken care of earlier
-   - cant solve process issues with technology
+   - cannot solve process issues with technology

 - Travis
    - concept is important, we dn't care which CI tool you use

 - What CD mean to you?
    - deployment to production is business decision not Eng decision
-   - dep to prod is risky, user segregation
+   - dep to prod is risky, user segregation??
    - github example, users, cost vs risk, regulartory constraint

 ### Tips